ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

   output share.
 * `payload` is an encrypted `OutputShare`.

-The leader uses the helper's output share response to respond to the collector's collect request (see {{pa-collect}}).
+The leader uses the helpers' output share responses to respond to the collector's collect request (see {{pa-collect}}).